ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Data Transfer Using Messages

 Sockets provide a message interface for datagram protocols like UDP, but provide an unstructured stream abstraction for TCP.
 While TCP does indeed provide the ability to send and receive data as streams, most applications need to interpret structure within these streams.
-HTTP/1.1 uses character delimiters to segment messages over a stream; TLS encodes records using a header with a length; and HTTP/2 uses frames to segment its headers and bodies.
+HTTP/1.1 uses character delimiters to segment messages over a stream; TLS record headers carry a version, content type, and length; and HTTP/2 uses frames to segment its headers and bodies.

 In order to more closely match the way applications use the network, the Transport Services API respresents data as messages.
 Messages seamlessly work with transport protocols that support datagrams or records, but can also be used over a stream by defining the application-layer framing being used {{framing}}.

 ## Flexibile Implementation

 Sockets, for protocols like TCP, are generally limited to connecting to a single address over a single interface.
 They also present a single stream to the application.
+Software layers built upon sockets often propagate this limitation of a single-address single-stream model.
 The Transport Services architecture is designed to handle multiple candidate endpoints, protocols, and paths; and support multipath and multistreaming protocols.

 Transport Services implementations are meant to be flexible at connection establishment time, considering many different options and trying to select the most optimal combinations ({{gathering}} and {{racing}}).
-This requires applications to deal with higher-level endpoints than IP addresses, such as hostnames and URLs.
+This requires applications to provide higher-level endpoints than IP addresses, such as hostnames and URLs, which are used by a Transport Services implementation for resolution, path selection, and racing.

 Flexibility after connection establishment is also important.
 Transport protocols that can migrate between multiple network layer interfaces need to be able to process and react to interface changes.
 Protocols that support multiple application-layer streams need to support initiating and receiving new streams using existing connections.